YifeiDuan/beneficial-use-LLM/README.md

 * [Correspondence](#corres)

 <a name="intro"></a>
-Introduction - Beneficial Use LLM
+Introduction - (Symbolized) Multichoice Instruction Tuning for LLM Literature Mining
 --------------------------

 This is the code base for a novel LLM-based framework for scientific literature mining and topic analysis.